-Operating grants and contributions reflects an increase over prior year of approximately \$7,000, which is due to higher funding.
-Total general revenues increased by approximately \$15,000.
-The increase is due mostly to the higher fund appropriations for utility and communication service taxes, state shared revenues and franchise fees.
+Operating grants and contributions reflects an increase over the prior year of approximately \$19,000, which is due to higher funding in the current year.
+Total general revenues increased slightly by approximately \$9,000.
+The increase is due mostly to the higher fund appropriations for utility and communication service taxes, and state shared revenues.
 Also, the Town renewed an agreement with a nearby diner to lease parking spaces.
-This agreement is generating approximately \$1,800.
+This agreement is generating approximately \$1,800 per year.

-A general government expense increased by approximately \$12,500 mostly due to the employees' raises in the current year.
-The culture and recreation expenditures increased by approximately \$3,000 due to the repairs and maintenance performed in the current year.
+General government expenses increased by approximately \$38,000 mostly due to the employees' raises in the current year and increase in salary for inspections related to the increase of permit fees issued during the year.
+The economic development expenditures increased from prior year by approximately \$9,600 as a result of the use of the Facade Grant money redevelopment purchases.
+The culture and recreation expenditures decreased by approximately \$6,000 due to less repairs and maintenance performed in the current year.